When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 Rule #1.
 Take it One Season at a Time

-More often than not the clothes we wear for the entire year is kept in our closets.
-And that can make things incredibly overwhelming when so much is stuffed inside.
+More often than not the clothes we wear for the entire year are kept in our closets.
+And the amount to go through alone can make things incredibly overwhelming when so much is stuffed inside.

 Let’s make this a bit easier and categorize our things just a bit.
 I like to call this seasonal sorting.
-To do this simply make a pile of your things by the season that you wear them in.
+To do this simply make a pile of your clothes out by the season that you wear them in.

-You can use a box for each season or a clothes basket(s).
-Whatever is easier for you to move around.
-I prefer clothes baskets and find these to be my favorites.
+You can use a box for each season or a clothes basket(s) to keep things sorted out more easily.
+Whatever sounds as if it will work best for you to help move items around.
+I prefer clothes baskets to use as my sorting tools and find these to be my favorites.

 Label each basket, box, or bin for the season it will hold and begin filling it up.
-This is my favorite way to sort things in a closet.
+This is my favorite way to sort because it is simple and pretty straightforward.
+The easier we can keep things in our sorting setup the more likely we are to keep working through all the items in our closet.

 DM Pro Tip: Do not put your tried and true favorite pieces in these bins.
 We are only dealing with the excess at this point and the pieces you love will usually stay in your closet for most if not all of the seasons.